MayankKonduri/ate-agent-triage/README.md

 ---

+## Research Question

+The central question investigated by this repository is:

+> **Does the schema of the analysis tools place a measurable bound on an LLM agent's ability to discover the root-cause structure of post-silicon ATE excursions?**

+The experimental design separates two mechanisms:

+**Coverage:**
+Can the agent observe the relevant dimensions at all?

+**Composition:**
+Can the agent combine observations into the specific intersection where the failure is concentrated?

+The resulting 40-run matrix measures how these properties affect **correct discovery, false discovery, missed dimensions, interaction identification, evidence quality, and investigation efficiency**.

+---

 ## Overview

 A fabless semiconductor company receives test data from overseas assembly and test partners rather than physical silicon.
 When a production lot's yield falls below its statistical limit, an engineer must diagnose the cause from the datalog alone by choosing which dimension to group along next: